THE ONE PRAYER GOD ALWAYS ANSWERS

 I hope that you get to know Mary someday, if and when you make it Home.
 I know I’m looking forward to getting to know her, if and when I make it Home.
 We’re polar opposites in personality, Mary and I, but we’d find our common ground in our love for God and our discipleship of Jesus.
 There is nothing better, whether here on Earth or in Heaven, than to love God and to follow Jesus wherever God’s Truth leads.

-In the Gospels, Jesus gives us an excellent description of who and how God is.
+INIAGARA FALLS, Ontario, December 8, 2022 – In the gospels, Jesus gives us an excellent description of who and how God is.
 Whatever Jesus doesn’t touch on, the Bible fills in.
 So we have no excuse not to know that God is omnipotent, omniscient, just, loving, fiercely protective of his children, immeasurably patient, merciful even to the unmerciful, and the only one who is actually good.
 In short, God is all the things that we ourselves strive to be but never can be because we’re not perfect like he is.

 So if you say you believe in God, you’re essentially saying that you believe God is all those things Jesus and the Bible say he is.
 To believe in God is to believe he is as described by Jesus and the OT prophets.